by Andrea M. Darcy

 Yes, jealous feelings are often triggered by real situations.
 Partners do cheat sometimes, or prioritise work, or otherwise leave us feeling overlooked.
 Jealousy happens as we need to talk and sort things out.

 But if you are constantly jealous in relationships, the roots of jealousy will lie in how you feel about yourself.

-When we feel happy and secure, you are unlikely to experience jealous feelings at all.
-But when you feel vulnerable it becomes harder to trust that your relationships will thrive and that your partner will not abandon you.
+When we feel happy and secure, we are unlikely to experience jealous feelings over mere suspicions.
+But when we feel vulnerable, or less than?
+It becomes harder to trust that your relationships will thrive and that your partner will not abandon you.

-Are we becoming more jealous?
+Are we becoming more jealous in general?